 As PIPE transactions are by their nature private investments, investors generally require registration of the securities to resell in the public market and obtain liquidity on their investments.
-Based on publicly available documents, 81% of the transactions surveyed in 2018 and all of the transactions surveyed in 2017 included registration rights for investors, which typically contain highly negotiated provisions on the timing of filing the registration statements, number of demand rights (the investors' right to demand registration of their securities), and piggyback registration rights (the investors' right to add their securities in other registrations of securities by the issuer).
+Based on publicly available documents, 90% of the transactions surveyed in 2019 and 81% of the transactions surveyed in 2018 included registration rights for investors, which typically contain highly negotiated provisions on the timing of filing the registration statements, number of demand rights (the investors' right to demand registration of their securities), and piggyback registration rights (the investors' right to add their securities in other registrations of securities by the issuer).

-- Demand rights.
-In 2018, the trend toward fewer demand rights continued.
-Of the deals that included registration rights, 11% included demand rights in 2018, compared to 44% in 2017.
-In addition, a number of the deals surveyed in 2018 and 2017 that included demand rights included a minimum offering amount threshold (ranging from \$1 million to \$175 million) to exercise demand rights. - Blackout period.
-All of the deals surveyed in 2018 and 2017 that included registration rights included a blackout period in which the issuer may delay filing of a registration statement or suspend sales under a registration statement for certain events, with the blackout periods ranging from 30 to 120 days in aggregate per year.
+• Demand rights.
+In 2019, the trend toward fewer demand rights continued.
+Of the deals that included registration rights, none included demand registration rights in 2019, compared to 10% in 2018.
+However, a number of the deals surveyed in both 2019 and 2018 that included registration rights included a minimum offering amount threshold (ranging from \$1 million to \$175 million) to demand an underwritten offering using the shelf and/or limitations on the number of shelf takedowns that the investor can do in a given period of time.

+• Blackout period.
+All of the deals surveyed in 2019 and 2018 that included registration rights included a blackout period in which the issuer may delay filing of a registration statement or suspend sales under a registration statement for certain events, with the blackout periods ranging from 30 to 120 days in aggregate per year.

-Deal Terms Specific to Convertible Instruments Conversion
+Deal Terms Specific to Convertible Instruments

+Conversion

 PIPE transactions often involve the issuance of convertible equity or debt.
-Of the deals surveyed in 2018, 63% involved the issuance of convertible equity or debt.
+Of the deals surveyed in 2019, 60% involved the issuance of convertible equity or debt.
 When conversion is triggered, the securities usually convert into common equity.
+In both 2019 and 2018, convertibility at the option of issuers and investors is prevalent, with the latter being more frequent.
+Consistent with 2018, automatic conversion features were less common in 2019.